Last Updated on October 31, 2022 by Ryleigh Stangness

 Making it easy for your customers to find the information they want about your Black Friday and Cyber Monday sales, holiday promotions, store hours, and shipping information can cut down on the number of customer inquiries you need to respond to.

 Before you kick off your holiday shopping promotions, be sure to update your inventory to accurately reflect what is in stock.
 Depending on where you order your product from and what industry you're in, you might have already experienced a backlog in ordering new items and getting items in stock.
 Considering, “70% of shoppers will abandon a brand if one item they are looking for flashes the out or stock message” according to Calashock Commerce, that should be a primary concern in terms of preparedness.

 In some cases, it might make sense for you to run pre-order promotions where customers can purchase items before they're in stock at your location.
 If you do decide to run a pre-order, be very clear about expected dates for product delivery and when the items will actually be in-stock.
 Securing sales and ensuring inventory will be sold from the outset can provide peace of mind that is well worth the added communication and work involved in running a pre-sale.

-If you’re still ordering in items or looking at holiday items to add, consider the COVID trend related items that were extremely popular in the spring and will most likely see an upswing in demand as the colder weather sets in and more people spend time at home.
-Items like athleisure sets, cookbooks, puzzles, games, and related items are likely to be quite popular this holiday season.
+If you're still ordering in items or looking at holiday items to add, consider the items that were extremely popular in the spring and will most likely see an upswing in demand as the colder weather sets in and more people spend time at home.

 If you're a Helcim merchant, you can bulk import new product items and update your inventory from your account.
 Enabling Helcim's inventory tracking can help you keep track of products and ensure you're notified whenever your inventory dips below a certain level.